International Linguistics Olympiad: IOL 2010

-IOL 8 was held from July 19 to 24, 2010, at Östra Real Hostel, Stockholm, Sweden.
+The 8th IOL was held from July 19 to 24, 2010, at Östra Real Hostel, Stockholm, Sweden.
 Chaired by Hedvig Skigård, it received 26 teams from 18 countries, including first time for Norway and Singapore.
-The Problem Committee was chaired by Alexander Piperski.
+The Problem Committee was chaired by Alexander Piperski (then recently graduated from MSU).

 The individual contest consisted of five problems covering: relations between various verb forms in Budukh (Northeast Caucasian), the Drehu (Oceanic) counting system, Blissymbolics, mRNA coding, and the connection between Sursilvan and Engadine dialects in Romansh (Western Romance).
 The team problem involved translating extracts from a monolingual Mongolian (Mongolic) dictionary.